 Hawaii is one of the major tourist spots in the world and if you spend all of your time in Honolulu and Waikiki, a tourist experience is exactly what you will have.
-Waikiki Beach is just one and one-half miles long and this small strip of sand attracts over five million visitors each year.
+Waikiki Beach is just one and one-half miles long and this small strip of sand attracts millions of foreign visitors each year.

 However, when you travel outside of the blatantly tourist areas, you begin to discover another Hawaii.
 You find islands of breathtaking tropical beauty, a slower speed of living, a quiet grace, and inevitably you are introduced to the spirit of “aloha”.
 If you dig even deeper beneath the surface, you also learn of an issue that runs deep in the hearts of the Hawaiian people.
 This is the issue of sovereignty and freedom.

 First, it is important to understand the concept of aloha.
 At a very basic level aloha means hello and goodbye, however this one simple word runs much deeper than these superficial meanings.
 In the Hawaiian culture, words have mana (pronounced: mah’ nah, meaning spiritual or divine power), and aloha is among the most sacred.
 Aloha is a divine word and it is a greeting of love when expressed with sincerity.

 To introduce you to the basic background of the sovereignty issue in Hawaii, here is a quote from an article called “Hawaiian Sovereignty and the Native Hawaiian Vote”.
 Ppkp Laenui, who at the time was Director of the Institute for the Advancement of Hawaiian Affairs, wrote this in October of 1996: